 - The actual bootloader unlocking process will begin now.

 - Once the bootloader unlocking process completes, your Android device will automatically restart itself.

 Finally!
-This is how you can unlock bootloader of any Android phone with PC.
+This is how you can unlock the bootloader of any Android phone with a PC.
 Now you can root, install a custom recovery, flash custom ROMs, take Nandroid backup, and much more.
-If you face any problem, then do comment below.
+If you face any problems, then please comment below.